Responsive

 If you want to use kubectl, the command-line tool for Kubernetes, you need to install it on your machine.
 Depending on your operating system, there are different ways to do that.
 Some operating systems, such as Windows, Linux, and Mac, have local specific options that let you download and install kubectl directly.
 Other solutions, such as Minikube, allow you to install the tool set into your Kubernetes cluster without needing a local installation.

-Either way, installation is quick and easy, and you can find detailed steps for each option on the [official Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
+Either way, installation happens in the terminal, and you can find detailed steps for each option on the [official Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 Botkube’s Setup Wizard for Kubectl Easy Installation